-Can You Refinance With Poor Credit?
+Can You Refinance a Mortgage With Bad Credit?

 What Credit Score Do You Need To Refinance?

 The credit score you need to refinance depends on the lender, the loan type, and your finances.
 Some lenders are more flexible than others, so you should shop around and compare your options.

 Generally, you’ll earn the best interest rates if your credit score is in the mid-700s or above.
 It’s more difficult to refinance with poor credit than with good credit, and lenders that offer you a loan are likely to charge higher fees and interest rates, which may prevent you from saving money.
 If you have a subprime credit score or lower, see if it’s an attainable goal to raise your score to 620, which is in the near-prime range.

 It’s possible to find lenders that will refinance with bad credit, but the first step is understanding which programs are available to you with your current credit score.
 Some government programs require no minimum credit score, while others set low minimums for borrowers.

 Here’s a look at the refinancing requirements for some government programs:

 |Refinance Program||Minimum Credit Score Requirements||Is There a Bankruptcy Waiting Period?||Is There a Foreclosure Waiting Period?|

 |FHA streamline refinance||No minimum credit score, but the mortgage must be insured by the Federal Housing Administration and the last 12 monthly payments must be on time.||No||No|